hallamaria1997/AdvancedProject/README.md

 Forward.ipynb contains pre-processing of labels, training and validation for discrete outputs of 5 classes.
 Forward_Continuous.ipynb contains the same but for extended output of 400 classes.

+The basis of the code used for accuracy measures and training loop is built from the course material from week 4 in Deep Learning.

 ### Python files
 Python codes are in three seperate .py files.
 They work together with the frontend and return prediced labels from pretrained models, pretrained AlexNet from SCUT-FBP5500-Database-Release, our trained AlexNet predicted labels with discrete classes from 1-5 and our trained AlexNet predicted labels for semi continuous output.